 The Painesville City Local School District’s English Language Development (ELD) program helps students assimilate to their new language, culture, and community.
-Through the ELD program, students learn insightful skills that help them to succeed in learning how to speak, read, and write in their new second language.
-The District’s ELD program provides students the necessary skills to succeed academically and is in accordance with Federal and State mandated requirements.
-Each English Language Learner (ELL) is assigned to a regular classroom where both the regular classroom teacher and Teacher of English to Students of Other Languages (TESOL) work together to modify curriculum as needed.
+Through the ELD program, students learn insightful skills that help them to succeed in learning how to listen, speak, read, and write in their new language.
+The District’s ELD program provides students with language development instruction and equitable access to academic content (Every Student Succeeds Act, 2015).
+Each English Learner (EL) is assigned to a mainstream classroom where both the regular classroom teacher and Teacher of English to Speakers of Other Languages (TESOL) collaborate to make the curriculum accessible.

 Students who do not demonstrate the necessary language skills as measured by district approved Language Proficiency Assessments and “Any individual who:

-A district and state approved language assessment is used by highly-qualified personnel to then indentify a student’s level of English language proficiency within 14 days of enrollment.
-The student’s proficiency level determines if he or she qualifies for service.
+The Ohio English Language Proficiency Screener(OELPS) is administered by highly-qualified personnel to then identify a student’s level of English language proficiency within 14 days of enrollment.
+The student’s proficiency level determines if he or she qualifies for services.

 ELD staff has several opportunities throughout the school year to meet with parents.
 They can include but are not limited to:

 In order to effectively communicate with our families, staff will in a timely manner obtain qualified language assistance, which includes the use of interpreters when staff receive or make phone calls and translators for school/home written communication.
 Families that need these services are identified at the time of enrollment and flagged in Infinite Campus.